 - Requirement for Carbon Monoxide alarms in residences

 Fees for Building Permit Review and Inspection:

-The City of Salida collects $30 for each residential building permit and $100 for commercial and multi-family permits, due at the time the application is submitted.
+The City of Salida requires a processing fee for all building permit applications and are due at the time the application is submitted.
+The processing fee is 20% of the Chaffee County Building Department permit fee.
+The minimum processing fee for residential review is $50.00 and the minimum fee for commercial & multi-family projects is $100.00.
 Chaffee County will collect additional fees based on the value and type of construction.
 Information on fees due to the County is included in the building permit application.

 Additional fees payable to the City may include water or sewer system development fees, open space or school fees.
 These will vary depending on the subdivision where the project is located and whether additional utilities are needed.